rocketshipapps/adblockfast/README.md

 7. Toggle the **Developer mode** switch on then press the **Load unpacked** button.
 8. Under your working and the `opera` directories, select the `chrome` subdirectory.
 9. To test after you make a change, under the extension listing, press **⟳** (the reload button).
-10. To create a production build, run the build script:
+10. To create a release build, run the build script:

     ```shell
     $ ./build.sh